Gradient

 - Angular gradients create color wheel effects, useful for hue reference images.

-- Each stop in the gradient editor has its own eyedropper, so you can sample a color from anywhere on the canvas straight into a stop.
+- Each stop in the gradient editor has its own Pick Color button, so you can sample a color from anywhere on screen (not just the canvas) straight into a stop.